TuoooLiu666/tuoooliu666.github.io/_pages/about.md

 My name is Tuo Liu (feel free to call me **LT**).
 I am a Ph.D. student at the University of Arizona.
 I major in Environmental Health Sciences, and minor in Biostatistics.
 My research interests include:
 - Metabolomics
-- Exposomics
+- Proteomics
 - High-Dimensional/Multivariate Data Analysis
 - Application of Data Science tools in Public Health research

-I serve as a Research Associate in the Burgess Lab and the Furlong Lab and focus on the application of metabolomics on firefighters’ occupational health improvement.
+I serve as a Research Associate in the Burgess Lab and the Furlong Lab and focus on the application of metabolomics & proteomics on firefighters’ occupational health improvement.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.